-The kids are back in school and guess what else is back…HEAD LICE!
+The kids are headed back to school and guess what else will be back…HEAD LICE!

 We all dread the letter that comes home in our child’s backpack stating that someone in the class has head lice.
 For most school aged children, the prevention and treatment of head lice is reality and the Fall and Early Winter is the worst season for it.
 Unfortunately, we’ve been using chemical treatments for so long that the lice have become resistant.
 So now what can we do to get rid of them?
 In this blog you will find some tips for prevention and treatment of head lice along with some homeopathic remedies that will also help.

 Never share hats, hair brushes or hair accessories with anyone.

 If possible, put your hat in the sleeve of your coat when you hang it up at school so that it’s not laying with other peoples hats.